meritechsolutions/azm_db_merge/README.md

 ---

-*Microsoft SQL Server - deprecated - we do not support MS SQL Server import anymore as all our new features, servers and azm_db_merge users are on PostgreSQL only.*
+*Microsoft SQL Server support is now deprecated - we do not support MS SQL Server import anymore as all our new features, servers and azm_db_merge users are on PostgreSQL only.*

 ---